grivdm/Calculator/README.md

 [Click](https://grivdm.github.io/Calculator/)
 _(for better experience, close test bar)_

 This is a Calulator built using React, Redux Toolkit, and Bootstrap.

 I believe that the calculator is not required in the presentation and instructions, just use it like any other calculators.
-A toggle switch is needed to switch to test mode, for passing tests (changes the logic of symbols handling)
+A toggle switch is for passing tests (changes the logic of symbols handling)